final-hill/cathedral/CONTRIBUTING.md

   - **Approve**: Move the requirement to the Active state and generate a unique `ReqId`
   - **Reject**: Move the requirement to the Rejected state

+**Approval Validation**: Before a requirement can be approved and moved to Active state, all referenced requirements (such as Primary Actor, Outcome, etc.) must already be in the Active state.
+This ensures topological ordering and prevents broken references.
+If any referenced requirement is not Active, the approval will fail with a clear error message indicating which requirement needs to be approved first.

+**Dropdown Behavior**: While editing requirements in Review state, dropdown menus will show requirements from all visible workflow states (Active, Proposed, Review) to allow flexibility during editing.
+However, the approval validation ensures data integrity at the time of activation.

 #### 3. **Active**
 - **Purpose**: Requirements that are officially part of the project
 - **Description**: Requirements that have been approved and are currently in effect.
 Each Active requirement has a unique ReqId for tracking and reference